In 2017, only approximately 16 percent of our purchases were from new suppliers.

 Supplier Responsibility Principles

-To exemplify our commitment to supply chain sustainability management, we require third-party food safety audits for all of our ingredient suppliers.
-In addition to the third-party food safety audits, in 2016 we conducted an additional 55 food safety supplemental audits.
+To exemplify our commitment to supply chain sustainability management, we require third-party food safety audits of all of our ingredient suppliers.
+In addition to the third-party food safety audits, in 2017 we conducted an additional 87 food safety supplemental audits.
 If suppliers are found to be noncompliant, appropriate action is taken — up to and including termination.

 Hormel Foods values the long-standing relationships we have established with our suppliers.
-In fact, in calendar year 2016 only 3 percent of our purchases were from new suppliers.
+In fact, in calendar year 2017 only approximately 16 percent of our purchases were from new suppliers.
 We are continuously looking for ways to assess our current supplier relationships to ensure that environmental/social risks are addressed and mitigated.
 To that end, in 2014 we completed a category-level assessment process to identify risks.
 As a next step, we are working with our suppliers in categories where risks have been identified.
-In addition, in 2016 we assessed 41 suppliers on environmental and social risks.
+In 2016, we assessed 41 suppliers on environmental and social risks.
 In addition, we completed a high-level water risk assessment of our top suppliers in 2017.

 Supplier Diversity Program